NotCheery/NotCheery/README.md

 # 💻 About Me
 🎓 I’m currently pursuing a Bachelor’s Degree in Computer Science

-🌱 Learning and exploring Data Science, Software Engineer, Cloud Computing, etc.
+🌱 Love to participate in hackathons where I learn and really push myself!

 ⚡ Fun fact: My neighbor's cat is my friend!